Browse Submitted Names

 Either a diminutive or variant of Tesharna

-Sharoon m Biblical
+Sharoon m Biblical, Urdu

-The urdu\persian pronounciation of the Old Testament place name meaning "plain" in Hebrew, referring to the fertile plain near the coast of Israel.
+The Urdu/Persian pronounciation of the Old Testament place name meaning "plain" in Hebrew, referring to the fertile plain near the coast of Israel.
 This is also the name of a type of flowering shrub, the rose of Sharon.

 Shartaivea f African American (Modern)